vuejs/v2.vuejs.org/source/guide/forms.md

 {% endraw %}

 Note that the `debounce` param does not debounce the user's input events: it debounces the "write" operation to the underlying data.
 Therefore you should use `vm.$watch()` to react to data changes when using `debounce`.
 For debouncing real DOM events you should use the [debounce filter](/api/filters.html#debounce).

-We've covered most of the basics now.
-It's time to jump into the [Component System](components.html)!